matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/transactions.md

 - Regular transactions: A simple transaction from one account to another such as transferring a token.
 - Contract deployment transactions: A transaction with no `to` address and the `data` field contains the contract code.
+- Contract execution: A transaction that interacts with an already deployed smart contract where the `to` address is the smart contract's address.

-- Contract deployment on zkSync Era is different from Ethereum.
+### Contract deployment differences between zkSync Era and Ethereum

 - Ethereum: Contract deployment occurs when a user sends a transaction to the zero address `(0x000...000)` where the `data` field contains the contract bytecode concatenated with constructor parameters.
 - zkSync Era: To deploy a contract on zkSync, a user calls the `create` function of the [ContractDeployer](../system-contracts.md#contractdeployer) and provides the hash of the contract to be published, as well as the constructor arguments.
 The contract bytecode is added to the `factory_deps` field of [EIP-712 transaction types](#eip-712-0x71).
 If the contract is a factory (i.e. it can deploy other contracts), the bytecode of all child contracts should be included in `factory_deps`.
 - Find out more about [contract deployment](../../building-on-zksync/contracts/contract-development.md) on zkSync Era.
-- Contract execution: A transaction that interacts with an already deployed smart contract where the `to` address is the smart contract's address.

 ## Transaction types